dbt-labs/docs.getdbt.com/website/docs/docs/writing-code-in-dbt/getting-started-with-jinja.md

 ```

 ### Reducing whitespace
-As you write Jinja, it's common to format your code to improve the readability of your models This may involve padding various expressions and statements with additional whitespace.
+As you write Jinja, it's common to format your code to improve the readability of your models.
+This may involve padding various expressions and statements with additional whitespace.
 When you go to check your compiled code, you then might notice a lot of whitespace!

 Use a minus sign (`-`, e.g. `{{- ... -}}`, `{%- ... %}`, `{#- ... -#}`) at the start or end of a block to strip whitespace before or after (more docs [here](https://jinja.palletsprojects.com/en/2.10.x/templates/#whitespace-control)).
 Check out the [tutorial on using Jinja](using-jinja#use-whitespace-control-to-tidy-up-compiled-code) for an example.